zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/preCorrection.rst

 .. image:: /lys_instr_/tutorial_/preCorrection_func_2.png

-PreCorrection applies the interpolated x–y relation from the file, so the imported data behaves as the previous function-defined dependency for x values within the file's range (that is, x = 0.0–0.4).
+PreCorrection applies the interpolated x-y relation from the file, so the imported data behaves as the previous function-defined dependency for x values within the file's range (that is, x = 0.0-0.4).